 The Beach (2000)

-Thailand's Koh Phi Phi islands stand atop most lists of the best spots in the country, especially since becoming the shooting location of the movie The Beach starring Leonard DiCaprio in 2000.
+Thailand's Koh Phi Phi islands regularly appear atop lists of the best beaches in the world, especially since becoming the shooting location of the movie The Beach starring Leonard DiCaprio in 2000.
 Distinguished by large limestone rocks. the islands are situated in the Andaman Sea, in the Krabi province.
-Contributor Agrippa907th used a DJI Mavic Pro drone to aerially capture these stunning islands.
-The video also includes drone footage of Railay, which lies a bit to the north.
+Contributor Agrippa907th used a DJI Mavic Pro drone to aerially capture these stunning islands as well as Railay Beach, which lies a bit to their north.

 The Talented Mr. Ripley (1999)

 Italy's island of Ischia lies off the coast of southern Italy, near the entrance to the Gulf of Naples.
 The small densely populated island is dominated by Mt.
 Epomeo, which rises nearly 800 meters (about 2.6k) above the Tyrrhenian Sea.
 The iconic appearance of the island has made it a favored spot for movie production, most famously for the 1999 movie The Talented Mr. Ripley.
 In this video, contributor CH drone gives us a bird's eye view of this magnificent island near Naples.